MicrosoftDocs/SupportArticles-docs/Office/Client/activation/mac-unknown-error.md

 1. Run the [Office for Mac License Removal Tool](https://support.microsoft.com/en-us/office/how-to-remove-office-license-files-on-a-mac-b032c0f6-a431-4dad-83a9-6b727c03b193).

-1. [Uninstall Office for Mac](https://support.microsoft.com/office/uninstall-office-for-mac-eefa1199-5b58-43af-8a3d-b73dc1a8cae3) and then re-install Office from https://office.com/signin.
+1. [Uninstall Office for Mac](https://support.microsoft.com/office/uninstall-office-for-mac-eefa1199-5b58-43af-8a3d-b73dc1a8cae3) and then reinstall Office from https://office.com/signin.

 1. Restart your Mac and then activate Office.